-The information below outlines the Aged Care Quality and Safety Commission’s (Commission) cost recovery arrangements for approved providers of residential aged care services.
+The information below outlines the Aged Care Quality and Safety Commission’s (Commission) cost recovery arrangements for approved providers of residential services.

 What is ‘cost recovery’ of accreditation services?

-The Australian Government is applying full cost recovery for the accreditation of residential aged care services.
+The Australian Government is applying full cost recovery for the accreditation of residential services.

 The move to cost recovery follows on from measures announced in the 2015/16 Budget that now apply to the Commission.
 Under the Australian Government’s cost recovery arrangements, Government entities charge individuals or organisations some or all of the costs of a specific government activity which may include goods, services, regulation, or a combination of these.